You're either living or you're not. You ain't little. You ain't a girl, you ain't a boy. You ain't strong or smart. You're alive.

 The Stranger on the radio's text in episode 3 is dark brown, but in episode 4, changes to yellow, and you meet two characters in the episode who both have yellow text, though slightly hued differently.
 This may make you suspect one of them is contacting Clementine.
 Neither of them are, and by episode 5, the Stranger's text is back to being dark brown.

 Relationship Values: As alluded to in the summary, your actions affect how the rest of the group views and treats Lee.

 Remember the New Guy: Used with Mark in Episode 2, as he joined between installments.
 Genre Savvy gamers figured out he wouldn't live to see Episode 3.

-Retcon: Due to the novel changing the entirety of Lily's background, Telltale covered themselves by removing any references to the game Lily being the same one from the comics, including changing their official website and renaming a trophy/achievement from that was nod to where Lily was in the comics.
+Retcon: Due to the novel changing the entirety of Lilly's background, Telltale covered themselves by removing any references to the game Lilly being the same one from the comics, including changing their official website and renaming a trophy/achievement from that was nod to where Lilly was in the comics.

 The first real one is near the end of Episode 1 where you have to choose between Doug and Carley.

 There's also a subverted one where you have a choice between Shawn and Duck.
 No matter whom you pick, Shawn dies and Duck lives.
 The reactions of other characters however will be influenced by your choice.